WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 Now that you've got the general idea, I highly recommend these articles:

 - DreymaR's explanation of "[Extend](https://dreymar.colemak.org/layers-extend.html)", for where to put your arrow keys.
-- [Precondition's Guide to Home Row Mods](https://precondition.github.io/home-row-mods) **VS** [why you shuold BAN Key Chords](http://xahlee.info/kbd/banish_key_chords.html) for where to put shift, ctrl, and more.
+- [Precondition's Guide to Home Row Mods](https://precondition.github.io/home-row-mods) **VS** [why you shuold BAN Key Chords](http://xahlee.info/kbd/banish_key_chords.html) for where to put ctrl, shift, gui, and alt.
 - I use Colemak mod-DH.
 It helps my thumbs rest on the small spacebar key.
 It's easy to learn using the [Tarmak](https://dreymar.colemak.org/tarmak.html) system.
 - You can join the https://www.reddit.com/r/KeyboardLayouts/ subreddit for some really mind-bending ideas.
 - Finally, I challenge someone to combine [Asetniop](http://asetniop.com/) with 50 macro keys.
 There is no reward.

-#### If you prefer smaller keyboards...
+#### If you are already using smaller keyboards...

 ...Then you might be intimidated by a staggering **60 keys**.
 Fortunately, you don't actually need to USE every key on this keyboard.
 You don't even need to put switches in all the holes!
-The Dactyl Chimera is massive so that it can accommodate all layouts, big and small.
-That being said, "extra keys" can quickly accommodate an unexpected keyboard shortcut, (for example, "why does Microsoft Excel use F2 as the Edit Cell shortcut?"), temporarily patch a deficit in your layout, ("I didn't realize I needed an Enter key on my left hand."), or trigger actions you use when your hands aren't settled into a typing rhythm. ("I need to mute my computer for this phone call.")
+That being said, "extra keys" can quickly accommodate an unexpected keyboard shortcut, (for example, "why does Microsoft Excel use F2 as the Edit Cell shortcut?"), temporarily patch a deficit in your layout, ("I didn't realize I needed an Enter key on my left hand."), or trigger actions when your hands aren't settled into a typing rhythm. ("I need to mute my computer for this phone call.")

-If you're still wish for a smaller keyboard, you can check out:
+If you still wish for a smaller keyboard, you can check out:
 - The squeezebox keyboard, possibly the closest to the Dactyl Chimera in design and features. https://www.reddit.com/r/ErgoMechKeyboards/comments/rvuvk2/squeezebox_keyboard_v2112/
 - The Corne is open source and a tentpole of the split ergo community. https://github.com/foostan/crkbd
 - The Lily58 has 58 keys but is flat and travel-friendly.
 Many online retailers offer versions with unique features. https://github.com/kata0510/Lily58